 How long does it take to get a general contractor license in Georgia?

-Overall, this process goes quickly if your application is complete and you pass your NASCLA exams.
+The Georgia State Licensing Board typically processes applications within 20 business days.
+After that, the process goes quickly if your application is complete and you pass your NASCLA exams.

 Insurance requirements for Georgia general contractors